Ireland in the French Revolutionary and Napoleonic Wars: Uprising

-Despite these British measures, and the lack of French assistance, the long-expected Irish revolt broke out in late May 1798.
+Despite government repression, and the lack of French assistance, the long-expected Irish revolt broke out in late May 1798.
 Rebels seized mail coaches near Dublin, giving the signal that the revolt was to begin.
-A blow was handed to the United Irishmen, spearheading the revolt, when Dubliners did not rise up against the British, but the uprising was rejuvenated by an unexpected turn of events in County Wexford, where a detachment of North Cork Militia had been attacked.
+A blow was handed to the United Irishmen, spearheading the revolt, when Dubliners did not rise up against the Crown, but the uprising was rejuvenated by an unexpected turn of events in County Wexford, where a detachment of North Cork Militia had been attacked.

 Loyal forces in Wexford managed to hold several key towns, and the rebels in this area were defeated in the Battle of Vinegar Hill in June.
 When a small French force landed in Ireland that month, they achieved an initial victory but were soon defeated and forced to surrender.
 Other revolts across Ireland, including one in Ulster, were also suppressed.

 Aftermath

-The rebellion was soon completely suppressed, in part because of the efforts of Lord Cornwallis, the British lord-lieutenant.
-In the aftermath of the uprising, the Irish Parliament was dissolved and the island fell under the complete jurisdiction of the British Parliament at Westminster.
+The rebellion was soon completely suppressed, in part because of the efforts of Lord Cornwallis, the Viceroy of Ireland.
+In the aftermath of the uprising, the Act of Union 1800 was passed in the Irish and British parliaments, dissolving the Kingdom of Ireland and transforming it into the United Kingdom of Great Britain and Ireland.

 Ireland in the Napoleonic Wars

 By 1803, the French Revolutionary Wars (or those of the First and Second Coalitions) had ended, with the 1799 rise of Napoleon Bonaparte to the French First Consulate and, a few years later, the imperial throne.
 A peace had been established between the warring nations of Europe, but it did not last long.
-The War of the Third Coalition broke out in 1803, and, that same year, a minor revolt, known as the Emmet Rebellion, occurred in Ireland.
+However, a minor revolt, known as the Emmet Rebellion, occurred in Ireland in 1803.

 Emmet's rising

-Along with fellow nationalists, Robert Emmet and his elder brother Thomas, both members of the weakened United Irishmen, planned a second Irish rebellion for 1803, this time with French aid expected.
-When, in July of that year, an arsenal of the rebel group exploded, Robert Emmet advanced the uprising, now ruling out any chance of French involvement.
-A crowd of about 200 Dubliners began to march on Dublin Castle, the British seat of government, under the command of Robert (Thomas was in France, negotiating with Napoleon).
+Along with fellow nationalists, Robert Emmet and his elder brother Thomas, both members of the weakened United Irishmen, planned a second Irish rebellion of 1803, this time with French aid expected.
+When, in July of that year, an arsenal of the rebel group exploded, Emmet advanced the uprising, now ruling out any chance of French involvement.
+A crowd of about 200 Dubliners under the command of Emmet began to march on Dublin Castle (Thomas was in France, negotiating with Napoleon).

-The major event of this revolt was the death of Viscount Kilwarden, the British chief justice of Ireland.
+The major event of this revolt was the death of Viscount Kilwarden, the Lord Chief Justice of Ireland.
 As the rebels approached, Kilwarden, fearing for his safety, fled his home with his daughter and a nephew, Reverend Wolfe.
 The rebels surrounded the chief justice's carriage, killing his nephew and nearly killing Kilwarden.

-Robert Emmet had not authorised the attack (Kilwarden died later) and, seeing that rebels in the countryside had not risen, fired a flare, the signal to call off the uprising.
-A few of his men refused to obey orders and attacked British soldiers, who retreated to their barracks.
+Emmet had not authorised the attack (Kilwarden died later) and, seeing that rebels in the countryside had not risen, fired a flare, the signal to call off the uprising.
+A few of his men refused to obey orders and engaged in skirmishes with government soldiers, who retreated to their barracks.
 The revolt was over quickly.
-Robert Emmet was arrested and later executed.
+Emmet was arrested and later executed.